 Blowing Low Voltage Fuse Breaker Trip | Control Wiring Troubleshooting - I’ve got a 5 amp fuse that keeps popping on a circuit board.
 The voltage out of the transformer reads 26.3 volts.
 I am still popping fuses and reading over 24 volts.
 Can you help?

-I can give you some of the basics to help you but first, we need to clear a few things up.
+Okay, I can give you some of the basics to help you but first, we need to clear a few things up.
 You seem to think the voltage is what is causing the fuse to blow.
-It is not voltage that causes fuses or breakers to blow or trip.
-It is amperage.
-It is likely you have a dead short from what you are describing but let’s go through the basics first:
+First, it is not voltage that causes fuses or breakers to blow or trip.
+Secondly, it is amperage.
+Finally, it is likely you have a dead short from what you are describing but let’s go through the basics first:

 Blowing Low Voltage Fuse Breaker Trip | Control Wiring Troubleshooting